pol-dev-shinroo/react-advanced/README.md

 To write an uncontrolled component, instead of writing an event handler for every state update, you can use a <b>ref</b> to get form values from the DOM.

+Basically, using onChange to change the useState is using a controlled input => changing the state every time input value is changed.
+On the other hand, using useRef does not trigger re-render once the input value is changed. hence in this case the input is uncontrolled

 ## Prop Drilling

 -   side effect caused by passing state data as prop to 하위 component from the top.